What is AMS or High Altitude Sickness?

 - Don’t gain altitude rapidly.
 Instead, break your journey in days so that you give your body enough time to acclimatize.

 - Once you reach high altitude destinations like Leh, take a full day rest for better acclimatization.

 - Refrain from high-intensity activities like running, carrying heavy loads basically cardio-related activity.

 - Drink plenty of water and/or ORS throughout the day.
 Don’t let your body dehydrated.
 Carry hot water while on move.

 - Control your food, you should consume less and easily digestive foods.
 Try to avoid spicy and red meat items.

 - Don’t starve, have some food at regular intervals.

 - Whenever possible, try to have hot food.
 This ensures to maintain body temperature and also feels better during AMS.

 - I strongly recommend, do not consume Alcohol or Smoke in high altitude areas.
-Alcohol can slower your response time and rate of oxygen infusion in blood also can cause digestion problems.
+Alcohol may slow down your response time and the rate of oxygen infusion in blood also may cause digestion problems.

 What if AMS or High Altitude Sickness hit you?